+How sure are you of your answer - really sure, kind of sure, or not so sure?
+[CIRCLE ANSWER: Really sure Kind of sure Not so sure ] • Why do you think that is the answer?
+Explain it to me in as much detail as possible. • What do you think "the management" means in Question 5?
+What do you think "assign" means in Question 5?
-• How sure are you of your answer - really sure, kind of sure, or not so sure?

-• Why do you think that is the answer?
+Respondent name \\\\\\ Interviewer \\\\\ Interview date Now let's talk about your answer to Question number 6.
+You answered Question 6 by saying [insert interviewee's answer]. • How sure are you of your answer - really sure, kind of sure, or not so sure?
+[CIRCLE ANSWER: Really sure Kind of sure Not so sure ] Why do you think that is the answer?
 Explain it to me in as much detail as possible.

-• What do you think "the management" means in Question 5?

-• Tell me how Question 5 could be improved, so that it is easier to understand and answer.

-Now let's talk about your answer to Question number 6.
-You answered Question 6 by saying [insert interviewee's answer].

-• How sure are you of your answer - really sure, kind of sure, or not so sure?

-• Why do you think that is the answer?
-Explain it to me in as much detail as possible.

-• What do you think "certificate" means in Question 6?

-• Tell me how Question 6 could be improved, so that it is easier to understand and answer.
+What do you think "certificate" means in Question 6?
+What do you think "voucher" means in Question 6?
+Tell me how Question 6 could be improved, so that it is easier to understand and answer.

+QUESTION SHEET

-- 1. As a part of your rental agreement, does someone in your household need to answer questions about your household's income whenever your lease is up for renewal?
+As a part of your rental agreement, does someone in your household need questions about your household's income whenever your lease is up for restance (1) Yes No Don't know 2.
+To whom does someone in your household report your household's income- (1) A building manager or landlord?

-- (1) Yes

-- (2) No

-2. To whom does someone in your household report your household's income--

-(1) A building manager or landlord?

 (2) A public housing authority or a state or local housing agency?
 (3) Or, someone else?
-Specify

-3. Does your household pay a lower rent because the government is paying part of the cost of the unit?

-4. Is the building owned by a public housing authority?

-5. How did your household come to live here?
-Did someone in your household apply on their own to the management here, or did an agency, such as public housing authority assign this address to your household?

-(1) Applied to management on own(2) Assigned to specific address

-6. Did a public housing authority, or some similar agency, give you a certificate or voucher to help pay the rent for the place where you live?
+Specify 3.
+Does your household pay a lower rent because the government is paying pathe unit?(1) Yes(2) No(88) Don't know part of the cost of 4.
+Is the building owned by a public housing authority?(1) Yes(2) No(88) Don't know 5.
+How did your household come to live here?
+Did someone in your household own to the management here, or did an agency, such as public housing authoraddress to your household?
+(1) Applied to management on own (2) Assigned to specific address (88) Don't know 6.
+Did a public housing authority, or some similar agency, give you a certificat help pay the rent for the place where you live?(1) Yes(2) No(88) Don't know e or voucher to